 JD Matching Prompts: 17 Templates to Stop Applying to Mismatched Roles

-17 copy-ready prompts to score JD-fit, surface must-haves, find gaps, build talking points, customize resume bullets, and decide whether to even apply.
+17 copy-ready prompts to score JD fit, surface must-haves, find gaps, build talking points, tailor resume bullets, and decide whether to apply at all.

-Applying to mismatched JDs is a time sink.
-These prompts help you score fit honestly, identify the 2–3 deal-breaker skills, decide whether to apply, and customize your resume + talking points if you do.
+Applying to mismatched job descriptions is a time sink.
+The average unoptimized resume is missing 52% of its target JD’s keywords (ResumeAdapter ATS data, 2026), and 99.7% of recruiters use those keyword filters to sort applicants.
+These 17 prompts help you score fit honestly, isolate the 2-3 deal-breaker skills, decide whether to apply, and tailor your resume plus talking points when you do.

 What these prompts solve